KasperSkytte/AutoTax/README.md

 ```

 ## Required software
- - usearch11
+ - usearch (11)
- - SINA (version 1.6 or later)
+ - SINA (1.6 or later)
+ - GNU parallel (20161222-1)
- - R (version 3.5 or later) with the following packages installed (the script will attempt to install if missing):
+ - R (3.5 or later) with the following packages installed (the script will attempt to install if missing):
    - Biostrings (from Bioconductor through `BiocManager::install()`)
    - doParallel
    - stringr (and stringi)